vuiseng9/openvino-ubuntu/README.md

 # OpenVINO in Ubuntu Docker
 *Apr'19, vuiseng9*

-This repo aims to provide step-by-step setup of OpenVINO in Ubuntu docker environment.
-OpenVINO provides many examples but the documentation, IMHO, provides loose steps and many branching due to support of different platform.
-This repo targets only *CPU with Integrated Graphics* and hopes to lay down the steps in a single readme and in a linear fashion, i.e. set up OpenVINO, configure Model Optimizer, download models in various framework and run some of out-of-the-box samples with Inference Engine.
+This repo aims to provide step-by-step setup of OpenVINO in Ubuntu:16.04 docker environment.
+OpenVINO provides many examples but the documentation, IMHO, provides loose steps and many branching due to support of different compute devices.
+This repo targets only *CPU with Integrated Graphics* and the USB Neural Compute Stick.
+We hope to capture the steps in a single readme and in a linear fashion, i.e. set up OpenVINO, configure Model Optimizer, download models in various framework and run some of out-of-the-box samples with Inference Engine.

 ## Tested System
 * Skylake Core i7-6770HQ, Iris Pro Graphics 580 (Skull Canyon NUC)
 * Kabylake Core i7-7500U, HD Graphics 620
+* Neural Compute Stick
 > Your contribution to this list is very much appreciated!
 Please add your processor if you have successfully complete the whole process on your system.

 ## Setup